 St. Patrick’s Day meals are filled with comfort food for the soul.
 Warm soups and stews bring us out of the chill and into a celebration with family and friends.
 Try one of the following Irish recipes for your St. Patrick’s Day dinner.

 Hearty St. Patty’s Day Veg-All Soup

-In a medium-size heavy-bottomed pot, heat the oil over medium heat and saute the onions until transparent.
+DIRECTIONS In a medium-size heavy-bottomed pot, heat the oil over medium heat and saute the onions until transparent.
 Add the cabbage and stir briefly, then add the broth and bring it to a boil.
 Add the ham, parsnips, and rutabagas, and return the liquid to a boil.
 Reduce heat to a simmer and cook 15 minutes.